Healthy Pantry Essentials – Part 2

 Breakfast accompaniments

-Before we continue with a few more suggestions for your healthy grocery items list, have you considered the type of cookware you are using and how healthy it is?
+Before we continue with a few more suggestions for your healthy grocery list, have you considered the type of cookware you use and how healthy it is?
 Check out these healthy options for cookware to accompany your healthy grocery choices.

 Spreads for your grocery items list

 • Nut Butter.
 Avoid ‘mainstream’ peanut butter if it has had sugar added to it.
-Instead choose natural peanut butter, almond butter, cashew butter, or another type of nut butter (check the label so you know there’s nothing else added).
-It can be used in cooking, e.g. to make a delicious satay sauce for stir-frys.
+Instead, choose natural peanut butter, almond butter, cashew butter, or another type of nut butter (check the label to make sure there’s nothing else added).
+It can be used in cooking, e.g., to make a delicious satay sauce for stir-fries.
 Note that peanuts are legumes, not tree nuts like many people think.

-Choose organic varieties wherever possible and base your nutrition regime on plenty of ‘real’ food, This is primarily vegetables, fruits, nuts, seeds, eggs, and meats.
+Choose organic varieties wherever possible and base your nutrition regime on plenty of ‘real’ food.
+This is primarily vegetables, fruits, whole grains, nuts, seeds, eggs, and meats.

 Adjust your grocery items list today for a healthy food kitchen!
 You’ll also want to check that you’ve read my top five tips for healthy eating habits.